acloonan/dc2-cluster-triaxiality/compile-triaxiality-data/member-distribution/README.md

 **These are probably the most relevant programs I've added to the entire repository yet.
 So far, the H5py method has appeared to work properly.**

-Also, note that currently, the H5py notebook is over 1 MB, which seems to mean that collaborators cannot edit the document from within GitHub.
+Also, currently, the H5py notebook is over 1 MB, which seems to mean that collaborators cannot edit the document from within GitHub.